rotemdan/YouTubeCinemaMode/README.md

 ## Running alongside other YouTube enhancements scripts

-It may or may not work side-by-side with other YouTube scripts or extensions, conflicting behaviors may possibly be avoided by configuring the secondary script(s).
+It may or may not work side-by-side with various other YouTube scripts or extensions, though conflicting behaviors may possibly be avoided by configuring the secondary script(s).

 ## Reusing the code